-GHSP has 3 primary Special Characteristics: 1)A Critical Characteristic is a feature if non-conforming has a high likelihood of causing a safety critical failure on the GHSP end item or a severity of >=9 on our DFMEA.
+GHSP has 4 primary Special Characteristics: 1) A Critical Characteristic is a feature if non-conforming has a high likelihood of causing a safety critical failure on the GHSP end item or a severity of >=9 on our DFMEA.
 2) A Significant Characteristic is a feature that if non-conforming, would have a high likelihood of affecting customer satisfaction.
-A Pass-Thru Characteristic is a characteristics associated with a GHSP customer requirement (OEM) that is NOT inspected in the GHSP process and if non-conforming would have high likelihood of being passed onto GHSP's customer.
-3) PTC inherently has higher liability risks to the supplier if a non-conformance is found.
+3) A Pass-Thru Characteristic is a characteristics associated with a GHSP customer requirement (OEM) that is NOT inspected in the GHSP process and if non-conforming would have high likelihood of being passed onto GHSP's customer.
+PTC inherently has higher liability risks to the supplier if a non-conformance is found.
+4) A Control Point is a product characteristic which, if non-conforming, has a high likelihood of affecting form, fit or function of the final product.
 The Symbols are shown below